craftcms/docs/docs/cloud/request-signing.md

 Request signing lets trusted systems make programmatic requests to Craft Cloud without being treated like unsanctioned bot traffic.

-This is useful for automated systems like serverless build processes or CI/CD pipelines, which can correctly look like bots and be rate-limited more aggressively than browsers.
+This is useful for automated systems like headless build processes or CI/CD pipelines, which can correctly look like bots and be rate-limited more aggressively than browsers.

 When Cloud verifies a request signature, it treats the request as project-approved and bypasses bot-specific rate limiting.